Chronic Pain Mind-Body Education Research: Volunteers Needed

 Northwest Spine and Pain Medicine partnered with Washington State University on a research program looking at efficacy of Goalistics Online Pain Program combined with health coaching at treating chronic pain.
 Validating the effectiveness of Goalistics Chronic Pain Program and other online modalities helps to increase the scope of treatment options readily available to those suffering from chronic pain.

 Building Efficacy for Successful Opioid Tapering

 It can be challenging to decrease or discontinue opioid pain medication.
-Northwest Spine and Pain Medicine is partnering with Goalistics, LLC to evaluate a new tool to help patients who are undergoing medically supervised opioid tapering.
+Northwest Spine and Pain Medicine partnered with Goalistics, LLC to evaluate a new tool to help patients who are undergoing medically supervised opioid tapering.
 The development and testing of the Building Efficacy for Successful Tapering (BEST) Program is funded by a grant from the National Institute on Drug Abuse.
 The online BEST Program was designed to: